 Yes, provided the tripod does not extend past 6′ and can fit within a standard backpack.
 At the time of writing this article, I have a tripod that folds down to less than 18″, however, it does extend to about 6’5″.
-I have not been stopped from brining this tripod into the parks, nor has security ever measured how tall it can get.
+I have not been stopped from bringing this tripod into the parks, nor has security ever measured how tall it can get.
 I never extend it past 6′.

 Can I Bring

-Multple Lenses to Disney World?
+Multiple Lenses to Disney World?

 Yes, and I encourage it.
 Disney does not have any rules against the number of lenses you may bring into the park, however, if they believe you are doing a commercial shoot, they will question you.

 I have brought up to 5 different lenses before in my bag.
 Only once was I asked any questions and I had a great answer for each of my lenses.
 One was a fast prime lens used for dark photography in rides, another was a fisheye for some artistic shots, a standard wide lens, a zoom lens to capture some great shots of the parade and then my tele-zoom lens for capturing wildlife at Animal Kingdom.
-They had no issues with letting me through, but did tell me to hold on tight to that bag since it contained thousands of dollars in lenses.
+They had no issues with letting me through but did tell me to hold on tight to that bag since it contained thousands of dollars in lenses.

 Can I Bring a Telephoto Lens To Disney World?

 Yes, but you may not need it.
-Disney World has many great things to see, however, they are very big on sight lines.
-This means, they make sure to block your view and make sure every detail can be seen by the human eye.
+Disney World has many great things to see, however, they are very big on sightlines.
+This means they make sure to block your view and make sure every detail can be seen by the human eye.
 Many times, this makes photography easier as most details you can capture with your standard lenses without needing to pull out a telephoto lens.

 I shoot at Disney with a Micro 4/3rds system, which allows me to have smaller gear.
-I have found many uses for my 35mm-100mm (70mm-200mm full frame equivalent), however, when I brought my 100mm-300mm (200mm-600mm full frame equivalent) if found it harder to find good shots that needed that kind of reach.
+I have found many uses for my 35mm-100mm (70mm-200mm full-frame equivalent), however, when I brought my 100mm-300mm (200mm-600mm full-frame equivalent) if found it harder to find good shots that needed that kind of reach.